rednafi/prinumco/README.md

 We used tensorflow 2.0's keras API to construct and train [mobilenetV2](https://arxiv.org/abs/1801.04381) architecture to provide a baseline CNN model for benchmarking purposes.

 -   Put the dataset folder in the root folder (In case you haven't generated the images yourself)
--   If you have tensorflow 2.0 installed, run the `train.py` file to train the baseline model
+-   Run the `train.py` file to train the baseline model
--   For testing out the model (tf 2.0), run the `test.py` file (This will load our pretrained model to predict the class of a sample `test.png` image)
+-   For testing out the model, run the `test.py` file (This will load our pretrained model to predict the class of a sample `test.png` image)

 ## Contributors